BenJCross1995/UsefulFunctions/README.md

 # missingData
 This function returns a dataframe containing the columns with missing data in a dataset as well as the percentage of values missing in the dataset for each column.
 This is arranged in order of most values missing.

+# one_hot_encoding
+This function takes a dataframe and a vector of column names and completes one-hot encoding on the columns to prepare for ML techniques.
+It then combines the initial dataframe minus any columns selected with the new encoded variables.
+It requires the caret package to run.